AuricFox/Flask_template_login/README.md

     ```
     * Flask: a python framework for building web applications.
     * Flask-Login: provides user session management for Flask such as logging in or out.
-    * Flask-Bcrypt: a Flask extension for bcrypt hashing.
+    * Flask-Bcrypt: a Flask extension for hashing passwords.
     * Flask-Migration: an extension that handles SQLAlchemy database migrations.
     * Flask-SQLAlchemy: a Flask extension that simplifies database queries and management.
     * Flask-Testing: an extension that provides unit testing utilities for Flask.